-- A meaningful part of executive compensation is performance based, including our annual cash and long-term incentive, which is based primarily on EPS. - We have a five year vesting period for our annual time-based restricted stock grants to executive officers. - Beginning in 2018, annual restricted stock grants to executive officers will be fifty percent performance-based and fifty percent time-based. - · We respond to economic conditions appropriately, such as freezing various base salaries during an economic downturn. - We do not make it a practice to provide tax gross-ups to our named executive officers. - We have no employment, severance or golden parachute agreements with any of our named executive officers and therefore, no excise tax gross-ups.
+- A meaningful part of executive compensation is performance based, including our annual cash and long-term incentive, which is based on EPS and on EBITDA as a percentage of gross margin. - Annual restricted stock grants to executive officers are fifty percent performance-based and fifty percent time-based. - Annual time-based restricted stock grants to executive officers have a five year vesting period. - · Performance-based restricted stock grants to executive officers have a three year vesting period. - We respond to economic conditions appropriately, such as freezing various base salaries during an economic downturn. - We do not make it a practice to provide tax gross-ups to our named executive officers. - We have no employment, severance or golden parachute agreements with any of our named executive officers and therefore, no excise tax gross-ups.